 This is especially the case as the anti-fog coating begins to wear off, creating a 1-2 punch of a dark lens with a foggy lens.

-Some swim goggles get darker, faster (while I love the Speedo Vanquishers, they get very dark when the anti-fog coating fades), while others (like my favorite training swim goggle, Swedish swim goggles) don’t get as dark, as fast.
+Some swim goggles get darker, faster (while I love the Speedo Vanquishers, and recommend them for a broad majority of lap swimmers, they get very dark when the anti-fog coating fades), while others (like my favorite training swim goggle, Swedish swim goggles) don’t get as dark, as fast.

 If you swim indoors in a dimly lit pool, it’s best to steer towards a clear or colored lens (like blue or orange) as the contrast in the lens will help sharpen your view of the wall and other swimmers.